S00085/cxp/1.context_and_motivation/README.md

 The vision is to create a comprehensive intelligent Customer Management Platform (CMP) which enables the foundation of a data-driven Customer centric organization.
 This platform will enable to manage customer information across all interaction channels (both digital & service channels) and which provides the below high level capabilities

-1. Unified & Enhanced Customer Profiles
+1. Unified Customer Profiles
+2. Hyper personalisation
-2. Near Real time view of the Customer Journey
+3. Real time view of the Customer Journey
+4. Automation at center for enhanced operations and customer experience
-3. Intelligent & context aware recommendations / actions for Service channels and to enable personalized interaction with Customers
+5. Intelligent & context aware recommendations to enable personalized interaction with Customers

 ## Stakeholder Concerns & Expectations
 Below are the key stakeholders concerns and their expections from the newly envisioned Customer Management Platform (CMP)